How do I know if my personal trainer is certified?

 Many personal trainers have their own websites.
 If a trainer works through a gym, they might have biographical information on the gym’s website, which is a great place to look to learn more about your personal trainer.
 In addition to learning about whether they’re certified, you can also learn a little bit about what motivates them to work with clients and learn about their experience in the industry.

-Not All Certifications are Created Alike
+Not All Certifications Are Created Alike

-These programs often have different components, and subject matter can be very different from one course to another.
+These programs often have different components, and the subject matter can be very different from one course to another.
 For example, a certification for youth with special needs isn’t very applicable if you’re a senior looking for the right trainer.